netobserv/network-observability-operator/docs/FlowCollector.md

         </td>
         <td>false</td>
       </tr><tr>
-        <td><b><a href="#flowcollectorspecagentebpfdebug">debug</a></b></td>
+        <td><b><a href="#flowcollectorspecagentebpfdebugging">debugging</a></b></td>
         <td>object</td>
         <td>
           Debug allows setting some aspects of the internal configuration of the eBPF agent.
 This section is aimed exclusively for debugging and fine-grained performance optimizations (for example GOGC, GOMAXPROCS env vars).
-Users setting its values do it at their own risk.<br/>
+Users setting its values do it at their own risk.
+TODO: this is just a placeholder to test breaking changes in properties.
+Revert to "debug"<br/>
         </td>
         <td>false</td>
       </tr><tr>